Edmonds College Logo

 HUM 110: Origins of English: CD

 Studies diverse influences on English's evolution; explores cross-cultural borrowings and language variations; and examines the underlying reasons for English's quirky spellings and word forms.
 Dual listed as ENGL 110.
-Prerequisite(s): Prerequisite: Placement into ENGL 99 or instructor permission.
+Prerequisite(s): Placement into ENGL99 or instructor permission.
 Crosslisted as: ENGL 110.

 Course Level Objectives